zrlmib/openssl/README.md

 open-quantum-safe/openssl currently contains:

 - Integration of post-quantum key exchange primitives from liboqs into OpenSSL's `speed` command
-- Ciphersuites using post-quantum key exchange based on primitives from liboqs, including hybrid ciphersuites which also use ECDHE key exchange
+- Ciphersuites using post-quantum key exchange and authentication based on primitives from liboqs, including hybrid ciphersuites which also use ECDHE key exchange

 Our modifications are **only** for OpenSSL v1.0.2, and appear only on the [OpenSSL\_1\_0\_2-stable branch](https://github.com/open-quantum-safe/openssl/tree/OpenSSL_1_0_2-stable).